logo

 Section image

 Germany is known for a world-standard education and applying as an international student is simple, although it varies slightly depending on the university and programme.
-Students usually have to apply directly to the preferred university, since Germany does not have a centralized system of applying.
+Students usually have to apply directly to the preferred university, since Germany does not have a centralised system of applying.
 Applying to a public university is free, although private universities may charge a fee.

 Important Documents Required: